-SKIRT: BHGS Skirt - worn properly, not rolled up and worn at a respectable length
+SKIRT: BHGS Skirt - worn properly, not rolled up or adjusted in any way and worn at an appropriate length

-TROUSERS: Smart, straight cut, plain navy not black.
+TROUSERS: Smart, straight cut, plain navy (not black).
 Hipsters, jeans, flares are not acceptable.

 SHOES: Black with low heels.
-NO BOOTS or TRAINERS.
-No fabric shoes e.g. plimsoll or trainer-like canvas.
+No fabric shoes, boots or trainers e.g. plimsoll or trainer-like canvas.

-SOCKS/TIGHTS: Either plain black tights NOT PATTERNED or white or black ankle socks.
+SOCKS/TIGHTS: Either plain black tights or white or black ankle socks.
 Socks should be plain and no higher than just above the ankle.